EthelChila01/Toman-Bike-Share-Analysis/README.md

 *    The we noticed the cogs column had the time data type so we went ahead and changed it to decimal then later changed to money in power query
 *    We noticed that the COGS column had the time data type, so we changed it to decimal.
 Later, in Power Query, we converted it to the money data type.

-*   We created profit column this way because our COGS (Cost of Goods Sold) is a per-rider cost rather than a total cost

 #### Our SQL queries